makerdao/mcd-cli/README.md

 The `join` command can add collateral from the sender account to any specified Urn.
 The `exit` command can remove collateral from a specified Urn, provided that the sender controls the private key associated with that Urn.

 By default, `ETH_FROM` is used to determine which Urn should be credited with collateral.
-Use `U, --urn=<index>` to optionally credit an Urn other than the default.
+Use `U, --urn=<address>` to optionally credit an Urn other than the default.

 ```sh
 $ mcd --ilk=ETH-A --urn=0x123456789abcdef0123456789abcdef012345678 join 100